MOSH-Insa-Toulouse/BoulardBourdonTarrade/README.md

 ## APK

-The mobile application, defined by its extension .apk, was created by using the tools on MIT's AppInventor website.
+The mobile application, defined by its extension .apk, was created using the tools on MIT's AppInventor website.
 If necessary, the application can be modified using this same tool.
 However, to do so, you will need the .aia file used to create the application.
 Both the .apk and .aia files can be found in the Master level of the GitHub.

 ## Datasheet